hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

 * `name` - (Required) - Version name.

 * `instance_template` - (Required) - The full URL to an instance template from which all new instances of this version will be created.
+It is recommended to reference instance templates through their unique id (`self_link_unique` attribute).

 * `target_size` - (Optional) - The number of instances calculated as a fixed number or a percentage depending on the settings.
 Structure is [documented below](#nested_target_size).